 Electronic devices can be used to supplement educational instruction under staff supervision and may only be used at the teacher's discretion in the classroom.
-Students are not permitted verbally communicate, have phones set to a ring tone, or use a Bluetooth or any ear device during instructional time.
+Students are not permitted to verbally communicate on phones/smart devices, have phones set to a ringtone, or use Bluetooth or any ear device during instructional time.
 Phones are not allowed during school drills.
-Students may not record fights or other student interactions on cellphones or other electronic devices.
+Students may not record fights or other student interactions on cell phones or other electronic devices.
 The faculty has the right to confiscate any device and send it to the Vice Principal's office along with an office referral for disciplinary action.